SarahBeecroft/amd_porting/examples/draft_docs.md

 This guide explains how to run AlphaFold2 (AF2) on Pawsey's Setonix supercomputer.
 Please note there is currently a memory limitation that restricts computations to proteins of approximately 3,013 amino acids or less.

-## Prerequisites

-- A Pawsey account with access to the `pawsey0001-gpu` project
-- Your protein sequence in FASTA format
-- Basic familiarity with SLURM job submission

 ## Reference Data Location

 AlphaFold2 requires several reference databases.
 On Setonix, these are located at: